nrwl/nx/docs/angular/api-workspace/executors/run-commands.md

 Type: `string`

 String to appear in `stdout` or `stderr` that indicates that the task is done.
-This option can only be used when multiple commands are run and `parallel` is set to `true`.
+When running multiple commands, this option can only be used when `parallel` is set to `true`.
 If not specified, the task is done when all the child processes complete.